 For Seniors: Back Up Files to a Laptop’s CD/DVD Drive

-If your laptop doesn’t have a CD/DVD drive built in, you’ll have to purchase an external CD/DVD drive and connect it to your laptop to perform these steps.
+In the event that your laptop is damaged or loses data, you’d be fortunate to have a copy safely tucked away.
+Storing data on a USB stick or CD or DVD disk is a popular choice.
+If your laptop doesn’t have a CD/DVD drive built in, you’ll have to use a USB stick or purchase an external CD/DVD drive and connect it to your laptop to perform these steps.

-Place a blank writable CD-R/RW (read/writable) or DVD-R/RW in your CD-RW or DVD-RW drive and then choose Start→Documents.
+Place a USB stick in a USB port, or place a blank writable CD-R/RW (read/writable) or DVD-R/RW in your CD-RW or DVD-RW drive and then choose click the File Explorer icon on the Desktop and click to select a folder such as Documents or Pictures.

-Right-click the files that you selected and then choose Copy to Folder.
+Right-click the files that you want and then choose Copy.

-Click the CD-R/RW or DVD-RW drive from the list on the left, and click Copy.
+Click the USB, CD-R/RW, or DVD-RW drive in the Computer category in the left pane, right-click, and then click Paste.

-You can also back up to a network or another drive by using the Back Up Your Computer link in the Control Panel.
-Using Windows Backup, you can make settings to regularly back up to a local disk or CD-R/RW/DVD drive, or to a network.
+You can also back up to a specified drive by using the Save Backup Copies of Your Files with File History link in the Control Panel.
+Using File History, you can set up Windows to regularly back up to any drive.
+Remember that in addition specifying a drive to back up to, you have to turn File History on.